 The banter that Otis describes emerges through their hyperbolic accent and exaggerated stage presence.
 Through a kind of damage limitation, the village idiots avoid direct criticism and confrontation, and instead attract sympathy from harsher urban audiences.
-This is clearly apparent in "Girly", where Otis raps a self-depreciating lament about failing abysmally to court a woman.
-Otis apologetically justifies his lifestyle over a satirically melodic Cozy Powell sample: "Alright, I read 'The Star' and I burp, and fart / I also appreciate walks in the park and certain works of art."
-Otis' fusion of low-culture tabloid choice- The (Daily) Star- with his potential admiration of high culture - "certain works of art" - displays an attempt to better himself to become attractive to his desired woman.
-In the previous verse, Otis pontificates that he may have more courting success if he "...kicked some Fresh Prince shit", 'I sarcastically framing his approach in the broader ironies of golden era rap narratives.
-A further touch of sardonicism is found in Otis' contextualization of hip-hop alongside wider genres of music.
-Hinting at the cultural values placed on rappers vis-à-vis singer-songwriters, Otis raps:

-I got, 'nuff dignity, plenty of integrity If there's another fella instead of me, let her be He writes songs and he's got nice hair I rock raps so I'm not quite there, I'm too cool to care
+This is clearly apparent in "Girly," where Otis raps a self-depreciating lament about failing abysmally to court a woman.
+Otis apologetically justifies his lifestyle over a satirically melodic Cozy Powell sample: "Alright, I read 'The Star' and I burp, and fart/I also appreciate walks in the park and certain works of art."
+Otis's fusion of low culture tabloid choice - The (Daily) Star - with his potential admiration of high culture - "certain works of art" - displays an attempt to better himself to become attractive to his desired woman.
+In the previous verse, Otis pontificates that he may have more courting success if he "kicked some Fresh Prince shit," sarcastically framing his approach in the broader ironies of golden era rap narratives.
+A further touch of sardonicism is found in Otis's contextualization of hip hop alongside wider genres of music.
+Hinting at the cultural values placed on rappers vis-à-vis singer-songwriters, Otis raps: "I got, 'nuff dignity, plenty of integrity/If there's another fella instead of me, let her be/He writes songs and he's got nice hair/I rock raps so I'm not quite there, I'm too cool to care."

-Yet, delivered through his brazen West Country accent, and cloaked in a multitude of vocal "lovveeerrr" drops, Otis firmly positions West Country working-class life at the centre of this song.
-The song is a tragicomedy rooted in truth, and is somewhat reminiscent of the plot in Biz Markie's "Just A Friend": "It is s true song...it's pathetic; I was being pathetic.
-It was from the heart, a true story, that makes it more pathetic" (Personal Interview.
-28 January 2019).
-Barker and Taylor discuss authenticity as being: "...based largely on a semi-autobiographical approach" (335); "Girly" epitomizes the honesty of authenticity in hip-hop.
+Yet, delivered through his brazen West Country accent, and cloaked in a multitude of vocal "lovveeerrrr" drops, Otis firmly positions West Country working-class life at the center of this song.
+The song is a tragicomedy rooted in truth, and is somewhat reminiscent of the plot in Biz Markie's "Just A Friend": "It is a true song. ...
+It's pathetic; I was being pathetic.
+It was from the heart, a true story, that makes it more pathetic" (Otis).
+Barker and Taylor discuss authenticity as being: "based largely on a semi-autobiographical approach" (335); "Girly" epitomizes the honesty of authenticity in hip hop.

-In contrast, Jackie Chat discusses his experiences with local audiences and accent with greater optimism: "I get a lot of positive comments on my accent, people around here really appreciate the fact that I'm me and I'm not jumping on no bandwagons" (Personal Interview.
-4 February 2019).
+In contrast, Jackie Chat discusses his experiences with local audiences and accent with greater optimism: "I get a lot of positive comments on my accent; people around here really appreciate the fact that I'm me and I'm not jumping on no bandwagons."
 Jackie Chat has also forged a wider impression on Instagram, generating mixed feedback:

-On Instagram there's a page called "Save The Hip-hop Culture" with over 80 thousand followers, and they wanted to quote some of my lyrics...they got loads of views- but a couple of days later they messaged me and said, "we're going to have to take it down", because they couldn't keep up with deleting the negative comments like "what's this stupid accent he's putting on?" he said, "the people can't understand what you're saying."
+On Instagram there's a page called "Save The Hip-hop Culture" with over 80 thousand followers, and they wanted to quote some of my lyrics. ...
+They got loads of views - but a couple of days later they messaged me and said, "We're going to have to take it down," because they couldn't keep up with deleting the negative comments like "what's this stupid accent he's putting on?" he said, "the people can't understand what you're saying."
 They were hating on it.
-That's nuts (Personal Interview.
-4 February 2019).
+That's nuts.
+(Interview)

-Jackie remains sanguine about the West Country's future: "I've even had Americans say, 'we love what you're doing,' 'cause a lot of American people love the English accent...as far as the UK goes, people appreciate the fact that I'm me.
-It's whats sets you apart" (Personal Interview.
-4 February 2019).
+Jackie remains sanguine about the West Country's future: "I've even had Americans say, 'We love what you're doing,' 'cause a lot of American people love the English accent. ...
+As far as the UK goes, people appreciate the fact that I'm me.
+It's whats sets you apart."
 Jackie Chat's accent also reflects his regional context: